nebogeo/creative-kids-coding-cornwall/doc/projects/03-skyscraper-tunnels.md

 ## Challenges

+* What happens if you remove the bulldoze or huge SANDSTONE box and repeatedly run the program?

 * We haven't tried changing the block types - can you make the tree structure change material as it gets built?

 * Can you add lights and decoration to the dungeon?

+* Can you find a way to combine both above and below ground structures?